Skip to content

 In summary, neither our model projections for the 21st century nor our analyses of trends in Atlantic hurricane and tropical storm activity support the notion that greenhouse gas-induced warming leads to large increases in either tropical storm or overall hurricane numbers in the Atlantic.
 A recent study finds that the observed increase in an Atlantic hurricane rapid intensification metric over 1982-2009 is highly unusual compared to one climate model’s simulation of internal multidecadal climate variability, and is consistent in sign with that model’s expected long-term response to anthropogenic forcing.
 Studies of extreme precipitation events in Texas and tropical cyclone precipitation in Puerto Rico are suggestive of emerging anthropogenic influence on hurricane precipitation.
 The above climate change detection/attribution studies are not yet definitive for hurricane activity metrics, and more research is needed for more confident conclusions.
 A slowing of tropical cyclone propagation speeds over the continental U.S. has been found since 1900, but its cause remains uncertain.

 Therefore, it is premature to conclude with high confidence that human-caused increases in greenhouse gases have caused a change in past Atlantic basin hurricane activity that is outside the range of natural variability, although greenhouse gases are strongly linked to global warming.
 Some possible emerging human influences on past tropical cyclone activity were summarized above.
-These include, for the Atlantic, recent increases in rapid intensification probability and increases in extreme precipitation in some regions.
+These include, for the Atlantic, recent increases in rapid intensification probability and increases in extreme tropical cyclone precipitation in some regions.
 Studies suggest that the increase in tropical storm frequency in the Atlantic basin since the 1970s has been at least partly driven by decreases in aerosols from human activity and volcanic forcing, but other processes, such as natural variability, likely also played a role.
 A number of measures of Atlantic hurricane activity have increased since 1980 (e.g., rapid intensification, intensities, number of major hurricanes, number of hurricanes), but in cases of metrics where much longer records are available (e.g., U.S. landfalling major hurricanes or hurricanes, adjusted basin-wide counts of major hurricanes or hurricanes), there is not clear evidence for detectable increases, implying that trends since 1980 should not be assumed to be representative of longer (e.g., century-scale) trends.
 Substantial multidecadal variability in the basin confounds efforts to detect long-term (century-scale) trends of the type that might be anticipated as responses to increasing greenhouse gases.
 Human activities may have already caused other changes in tropical cyclone activity that are not yet clearly apparent due to the small magnitude of these changes compared to estimated natural variability, or due to observational limitations.

 Concerning future changes, a number of climate modeling studies project that climate warming will cause Atlantic hurricanes in the coming century to have higher rainfall rates than present-day hurricanes, and that they will be more intense (higher peak winds and lower central pressures) on average.
 All else equal, coastal inundation levels associated with tropical cyclones should increase with sea level rise as projected for example by IPCC AR5.
 Published studies also suggest that greenhouse gas warming will lead to future decreases in Atlantic tropical storm frequency and possibly to increases in very intense hurricane frequency, although there is uncertainty in these projections and a range or results across different modeling studies.
 Recent studies point to a possible future increase in the fraction of hurricanes that make U.S. landfall, but again there is no consensus across studies on this projection.
 These assessment statements are intended to apply to a global warming scenario of roughly 2 degrees Celsius.